AhmedZekoCodes/Personal-AI-Tutor/README.md

-# 🎓 DropLearn.io – Your Personal AI-Powered Tutor
+# 🎓 DropLearn.io – Your Personal AI-Powered Tutor (Still in progress)

 **DropLearn.io** is a fully responsive web app designed to help students learn faster using AI.
 This tool takes any lecture material or syllabus and turns it into an interactive tutoring experience — powered by voice or chat.